poissonconsulting/dbflobr/cran-comments.md

 Old maintainer(s):
   Sebastian Dalgarno <seb@poissonconsulting.ca>

 seb@poissonconsulting.ca is no longer a valid email address.
 Sebastian Dalgarno has sent an email from seb.dalgarno@gmail.com to CRAN-submissions@R-project.org confirming this change.

+The note on the package check page: "'LazyData' is specified without a 'data' directory" has been resolved in this version.